Top things to do in Dublin, Ireland

-Enjoy a 40 minute world’s leading distillery tour to learn about the birth place of Irish Whiskey, as well as sampling different whiskeys and finish off with a complementary Jameson in the exact spot of where it all began.
+Enjoy a 40-minute world’s leading distillery tour to learn about the birthplace of Irish Whiskey, as well as sampling different whiskeys and finish off with a complimentary Jameson in the exact spot of where it all began.

-Why not try a cocktail whiskey making class or whiskey blending class to impress your friends back home, whilst learning about the history and enjoying a drink or two.
-These sessions are available 7 days a week but be sure to book in advance to avoid disappointment.
+Why not try a cocktail whiskey-making class or whiskey blending class to impress your friends back home, whilst learning about the history and enjoying a drink or two.
+These sessions are available 7 days a week but are sure to book in advance to avoid disappointment.

 - Location: Bow St, Smithfield Village, Dublin